Niche Guides / Craft

 A digital product is anything you can sell on your craft blog that the customer will receive via download.

-• E-books and Guides: Create detailed guides on specific crafting techniques or project ideas, providing step-by-step instructions and tips.
+• E-Books and Guides: Create guides on specific crafts, like knitting or scrapbooking.
+These can provide step-by-step tutorials or insider tips.

 A lot of people search for simple checklists and guides related to different topics.
 They’d happily pay you for them.